-Like many other local authorities, Sheffield recently launched a planning tool which supports good inclusive practice – a sort of “EHC plan light”.
+Like most other local authorities, Sheffield has created a planning tool which supports good inclusive practice – a sort of “EHC plan light”.

 - A one-page profile with key information about the child